Ammonium valerate

-Ammonium valerate is a chemical compound with the chemical formula CH3(CH2)3COONH4.
+Ammonium valerate is a chemical compound with the chemical formula CH3(CH2)3COONH4|auto=1.
 This is an organic ammonium salt of valeric acid.

 Synthesis

 Ammonium valerate can be prepared by reacting valeric acid and ammonium hydroxide.

 Physical properties

 Ammonium valerate is very readily soluble in water and alcohol, and also soluble in ether.

 It has the characteristic odor of valeric acid and a sharp, sweetish taste.

 Uses

 Ammonium valerate is used as a flavoring agent in the food industry and as a reagent in chemical synthesis.

 In the past it was used as a sedative with calming properties against nervous disorders.